With a middle market prowess “unusual for firms of our size,” Fox Rothschild has carved out its niche in the world of BigLaw.

 Salaries

-*The firm did not disclose its salaries beyond this point.
+*The firm did not disclose salaries beyond this point.

 The view from the firm: Starting salaries for first-year associates vary by office location.
-2024 compensation for entry-level lawyers is $140,000 to $195,000.
+2025 compensation for entry-level lawyers is $145,000 to $205,000.
 Salaries for lateral associates are commensurate with experience.
 Compensation increases for attorneys are merit-based according to a combination of key factors.
 The billable hours requirement is 1,850 to 1,900, depending on department.
 Litigation, Family Law, and Environmental Law requires 1,900, all other departments require 1,850.
-Up to 50 hours of work on pro-bono matters and up to 50 hours of work on diversity, equity and inclusion matters can be recorded towards the billable hours requirement.
-Pro-bono and DE&I efforts above 50 hours will be considered on a case-by-case basis.
+Up to 50 hours of work on pro-bono matters and up to 50 hours of work on cultural engagement efforts can be recorded towards the billable hours requirement.
+Pro-bono and cultural engagement efforts above 50 hours will be considered on a case-by-case basis.

 Is Fox Rothschild the right firm for you?